My Favourite Corgi

 This is because the American Kennel Club has very strict rules about the ‘correct’ way to breed corgis.
 This is typically to ensure the health and longevity of the breed.

-Are there any health issues for Fluffy Corgis?
+Are there any health issues for fluffy corgis?

-No, the way that corgis live now mean that there are not any specific health issues caused by the recessive gene or excessive fluffiness.
+This means there are not any specific health issues caused by the recessive gene or excessive fluffiness.

 That’s because the corgi is no longer a working dog – and doesn’t have anything to worry about with a long coat and overheating.